guoqingbao/guoqingbao.github.io/_pages/about.md

 About
 ======
-* Since 2022, Dr. Bao has been working as a Senior Staff Researcher specializing in ML framework & ML systems.
+* Since 2022, Dr. Bao has been working as a Senior Staff Researcher specializing in the optimization of ML systems.

-* Starting from October 2022, he received the Shanghai Pujiang Program Award from the Science and Technology Commission of Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing.
+* Starting from October 2022, he received the Shanghai Leading Talent (Overseas) award and the Shanghai Pujiang Program Award from Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing.

-* With a rich background in both university research and software engineering, he possesses the capability to rapidly prototype and commercially implement innovative ideas.
+* With a rich background in both university research and industry software engineering, he possesses the capability to rapidly prototype and commercially implement innovative ideas.

-* He has accumulated six years of full-time research experience in the fields of computer vision, deep learning, and medical informatics, alongside an additional nine years of industry work experience as a senior software engineer, involving the development and architectural design of large-scale commercial software projects.
+* He has accumulated six years of full-time research experience in computer vision, deep learning, and medical informatics, alongside nine years of industry work experience as a senior software engineer, involving the development and architectural design of large-scale commercial software projects.

 * Academic and industry achievements spanning from 2008 to 2021: